Penguin Random House lands book deal with Obamas

 Terms of the agreement, in which Penguin Random House acquired worldwide publication rights for the two books, were not disclosed.

-But in keeping with their past practice, the Obamas plan to donate a "significant portion of their author proceeds to charity," including the Obama Foundation, the publisher said in a statement announcing the deal.
+But in keeping with their past practice, the Obamas plan to donate a "significant portion of their author proceeds to charity," including the Obama Foundation, the publisher said in a statement.

 The deal followed a heated auction for global rights to the two books with bidding that reached more than US$60 million, a record sum for U.S. presidential memoirs, the Financial Times reported, citing people with knowledge of the sales process.

+By comparison, fellow Democrat and former President Bill Clinton earned US$15 million for rights to his 2004 memoir "My Life" after he left office, while Obama's immediate predecessor, Republican George W. Bush, reaped some US$10 million from his book "Decision Points," according to the Financial Times.
+Those books were published by Penguin Random House division Knopf and by Crown, respectively.

-Penguin Random House published the former president's three previous books - "Dreams of My Father," "The Audacity of Hope," "Of Thee I Sing: A Letter to My Daughters."
+Penguin Random House also published Obama's three previous books - "Dreams of My Father," "The Audacity of Hope," "Of Thee I Sing: A Letter to My Daughters."

-The company did not disclose the subject matter of the two forthcoming books, or a time frame for them to be published.
+The company did not disclose the subject matter of the two forthcoming books, or a time frame for them to be published, but they will presumably cover Obama's time in the White House as the first African-American U.S. president.

+Among other publishers that bid on Obama deal were HarperCollins, a unit of News Corp, and Simon & Schuster, owned by CBS Corp, the Financial Times said.

-(Reporting by Piya Sinha-Roy and Steve Gorman in Los Angeles; Editing by Sandra Maler)
+(Reporting by Piya Sinha-Roy and Steve Gorman in Los Angeles; Editing by Sandra Maler and David Gregorio)

 - Reuters